Replace Dataset

-When you apply a template from the marketplace or need to batch replace data fields for all widgets in a dashboard, manually updating the data for each widget is inefficient.
-Quick BI provides a data replacement feature to streamline this process.
-This feature includes global and widget-level data replacement, helping you build dashboards more efficiently and reducing the cost of switching datasets.
-This topic describes how to replace a dataset.
+When you apply a marketplace template or need to batch replace data fields across all widgets in a dashboard, manually updating each widget is inefficient.
+Quick BI provides global and widget-level data replacement to help you build dashboards faster and reduce the cost of switching datasets.

 Prerequisites